arperyan/svelte-web-comp-vite/README.md

 ```

-Add in Counter.svelte - if you dont do this then the css doesn't work
+Add in Counter.svelte - if you don't do this then the css doesn't work
 ```
 <svelte:options tag="count-btn" />
 ```